sybilhoangRG/support.balsamiq.com/content/resources/onlinecourses.md

 ---
-title: Are There Any Online Courses on Balsamiq Mockups?
+title: Are There Any Online Courses on Balsamiq?
 date: '2015-05-09T14:46:35.000+00:00'
 weight: 45
 menu: "menuresources"